-- 17. Arrangements should be put in place to ensure that upon arrival at a crematorium, place of worship or cemetery, those attending can be kept apart and are not required to congregate in confined spaces.
-This is particularly important while waiting to go into a crematorium or place of worship. - 18.
-Those attending should then be shown to their seats in accordance with arrangements put in place in advance that ensure that all can maintain a 2 metre distance.
+19. Arrangements should be put in place to ensure that upon arrival at a crematorium, place of worship or cemetery, those attending can be kept apart

-- 19. Those attending should be advised not to touch, kiss or come into contact with the coffin.
+- and are not required to congregate in confined spaces.
+This is particularly important while waiting to go into a crematorium or place of worship. - 20.
+Those attending should then be shown to their seats in accordance with arrangements put in place in advance that ensure that all can maintain a 2 metre distance. - 21.
+Those attending should be advised not to touch, kiss or come into contact with the coffin.
 This includes bearers who may accompany the coffin at appropriate distances but should not carry the coffin on their shoulders.
-Rather the coffin should be moved using wheeled biers and lifted as required by the funeral director. - 20.
-Crematoriums and places of worship should be cleaned regularly in accordance with guidance issued by Public Health Wales3 and hymn books should be removed (making use of bespoke order of service pamphlets for all purposes instead). - 21.
-Collections should be arranged online rather than at the crematorium or place of worship. - 22.
+Rather the coffin should be moved using wheeled biers and lifted as required by the funeral director. - 22.
+Processes should be put in place to allow a suitable time to clean and disinfect the area in which a service has taken place both before and after each service, paying attention to frequently touched objects and surfaces, using regular cleaning products.
+They should also ensure that handwashing facilities are available and clearly signposted.
+Hymn books should be removed (making use of bespoke order of service pamphlets for all purposes instead. - 23.
+Collections should be arranged online rather than at the crematorium or place of worship. - 24.
 It is important also to limit the extent that people from different households congregate after a funeral.
 That may be outside a crematorium or place of worship, or at a graveside.
 Arrangements should be put in place to ensure that those attending can pay tribute to the deceased with dignity, and to greet family and friends as appropriate, while ensuring physical distance is maintained.